unused1/CS614_Individual_Eval/README.md

 ```

 ### Combined Evaluation Script
-The project includes a master script that can run all three evaluations against multiple models with consistent parameters:
+The project includes a master script that can run all three evaluations against multiple models with consistent parameters.
+The script provides progress tracking, time estimation, and organized results:

 ```bash
 python run_all_evals.py [options]